cgriffith-4243/trivia-api/backend/README.md

 - Returns: Response body containing the following key

-    '''message''': A string indicating the request was handled successfully and the entry was added to the database
+    `message`: A string indicating the request was handled successfully and the entry was added to the database

 ```
 {